VolutionLabs/1VRG/README.md

 #### STEP 1: v.1.0 Carbon Globe [proof of concept]
+The project idea developed in 2017, where one basic layer was created to be implemented as a Kunst-am-Bau work at DBFZ, Leipzig | GER.
 Step 1  "Carbon Globe" is being realized for DBFZ.

 This basic tool consists of an (emission) data *GEOSPATIALIZER* python script, that merges emission data (from excel tables) with geospatial, parameter enriched data

+from basic emission providers

-and lets the geospatial referenced dataset figure being - automatically integrated into the parameter taxonomy and being - mapped onto a virtual realtime globe with the  framework cesium.js and  data from basic emission providers and with a basic python script to do the essential data inscriving work.
+and lets the geospatial referenced dataset figure being - automatically integrated into the parameter taxonomy and being - mapped onto a virtual realtime globe with the  framework cesium.js and with a basic python script to do the essential data inscriving work.